mahdi-shafiei/STAT-4830/section/8/notes.md

 $$

 Under this approach, each example appears exactly once per epoch.
-Although the theoretical analysis of sampling without replacement is more challenging, empirical results typically favor this method.
+The theoretical analysis of sampling without replacement is more challenging.
+Empirical results typically favor this method.

 ### 3.2 Previously Discussed Tweaks